AryanSaxenaa/Vibe-Editor/README.md

 > AI-powered video editing through natural language conversation

 **Vibedit** is a command-line tool that transforms video editing into a natural conversation.
-Describe what you want to do with your video in plain English, and let AI handle the complex FFmpeg commands behind the scenes.
+Describe what you want to do with your video in plain English, and let AI handle the video editing behind the scenes.

 **🎉 Successfully Published**: Available as an NPM package for global installation and use.